menicosia/cs-accept.node/bin/README.md

 ### Re-deploy with one big node

 You'll want to change the deployment manifest to deploy a single big node, and get rid of the cluster, as replication will slow things down.
-You can expand back up to 3 or 2+1 nodes afterwards, and SST should be much more efficient.
+Save off the original deploy manifest; then you can expand back up to 3 or 2+1 nodes afterwards, and SST should be much more efficient.

 Here's the diff you should expect when changing the deployment manifest: